Phylum Mollusca: Soft-Bodied Animals & Key Classes | NGSS High School Biology

 Evolutionary Key Concepts of Mollusca:

-- Mollusks are some of the most diverse and fascinating animals on Earth.
+- Molluscs are some of the most diverse and fascinating animals on Earth.

 - From the slow-moving garden snail to the highly intelligent giant squid, this phylum showcases incredible evolutionary adaptations.